wiserfirst/wiserfirst.github.io/_posts/2021-05-15-how-to-use-asdf-on-macos.md

 asdf global nodejs 14.16.1
 ```

-With this, we've made Ruby 2.7.2 and Node.js 14.16.1 available anywhere for the
+With this, we've made Ruby `2.7.2` and Node.js `14.16.1` "globally" available
-current user.
+for the current user.

 In asdf terms, "global" means default everywhere.
 So unless it's overridden with
 either a local or shell version, which are covered in the following sections,